-They connected their history to legions of White Americans who proudly swap stories about their forefathers who immigrated here from Europe and to the legions of immigrants from Mexico, Africa, and every part of the globe, who came seeking a better life for their families.
-Budweiser linked its brand to the concept of the American Dream—the unrelenting idea that anyone from anywhere can be successful if they are willing to work hard, sacrifice, and endure hardship, even if that includes racism.
-And in doing this—in highlighting racism—even I felt a connection to the ad.
-It was one of the few times that I saw racism being acknowledged and condemned in a commercial, by a major brand.
+The company connected its history to legions of white Americans who proudly swap stories about their forefathers who immigrated here from Europe and to the legions of immigrants from Mexico, the African continent, and every part of the globe, who came seeking a better life for their families.
+Budweiser linked its brand to the concept of the American dream—the unrelenting idea that anyone from anywhere can be successful if he or she is willing to work hard, sacrifice and endure hardship, even if that includes racism.
+And through this—in its highlighting of racism—even I felt a connection to the ad.
+It was one of the few times I saw racism being acknowledged and condemned in a commercial by a major brand.
 I dug it, even though the ad felt a little forced.

 Cadillac’s “Carry” commercial debuted during the 2017 Academy Awards telecast.

-I won’t say that Cadillac is a beloved brand of Black folks, but my earliest childhood memories consist of being carted to my great-grandma Hattie’s thirty-five member C.O.G.I.C. church in her long, sleek white Cadillac.
+I won’t say that Cadillac is a beloved brand of black folks, but my earliest childhood memories consist of being carted to my great-grandma Hattie’s 35-member Church of God in Christ church in her long, sleek, white Cadillac.
 She loved that car, and the church folks loved to look at her in it.

 It’s obvious that the folks at General Motors wanted to appeal to the largest audience possible with this spot.
-They wanted to speak to middle America, older Americans, Millennials, veterans, church folks, and people of every hue.
-So they briefly acknowledged the discord in our country, and then focused on the message of unity and how we carry each other, sprinkled in of course with pics of American icons with their Cadillacs, from the late Marilyn Monroe to the late Muhammad Ali.
+They wanted to speak to middle America, older Americans, millennials, veterans, church folks and people of every hue.
+So they briefly acknowledged the discord in our country and then focused on the message of unity and how we carry one another, sprinkled in, of course, with pics of American icons with their Cadillacs, from the late Marilyn Monroe to the late Muhammad Ali.

-Although I’m convinced that our country needs a lot more than hope, I do understand that we won’t get anywhere unless we have it.
-I like to think of this Cadillac ad as President Obama’s 2004 DNC speech, when he was that young, black-haired Senator from Illinois.
-He sold his idealized version of America: the one that struggled to be great, but was great in part because it was willing to struggle.
+Although I’m convinced our country needs a lot more than hope, I do understand that we won’t get anywhere unless we have it.
+I like to think of this Cadillac ad as President Barack Obama’s 2004 Democratic National Convention speech, when he was that young, black-haired senator from Illinois.
+He sold his idealized version of America: the one that struggled to be great but was great in part because it was willing to struggle.
 He sold hope, hope bottled up and packaged in a biracial man.

-In a time when there’s not a lot of hope for the fate of our country, I can’t be mad at Cadillac for this.
-I’m hoping that they’re right.
-I hope that we will continue to find ways to carry each other—no matter our race, culture, religion, or orientation.
+At a time when there’s not a lot of hope for the fate of our country, I can’t be mad at Cadillac for this.
+I’m hoping that the company is right.
+I hope that we will continue to find ways to carry one another—no matter our race, culture, religion or orientation.
 That would make America great.